- Saatchi tells paper he went to police to avoid an incident "hanging over all of us"

 Sunday People, part of the stable of tabloids published by the Mirror Group, published the photos Sunday of Lawson and Saatchi at a restaurant.

-includes the caption: "Nigella Lawson attacked in public by Charles Saatchi."
+The tabloid's website includes the caption: "Nigella Lawson attacked in public by Charles Saatchi."

 Earlier, a representative for Lawson confirmed that the chef and her children had moved out of their home.